kiharalab/Domain-PFP/README.md

 ```

 ## Prepare Data
 Please download and unzip the data.zip and saved_models.zip files.
-Optinally, you may download our blast and ppi database if you wish to use blast or ppi in your prediction.
+Optinally, you may download our blast and ppi database (blast_ppi_database.zip) if you wish to use blast or ppi in your prediction.

 [https://kiharalab.org/domainpfp/](https://kiharalab.org/domainpfp/)